Ed Ames

-Ed Ames (born Edmund Dantes Urick; July 9, 1927), who also recorded as Eddie Ames, is an American pop singer and actor.
-He is known for playing Mingo in the television series Daniel Boone, and for his pop hits of the mid-to-late 1960s including "My Cup Runneth Over", "Who Will Answer?", and "When the Snow Is on the Roses".
+Edmund Dantes Urick (July 9, 1927 – May 21, 2023), known professionally as Ed Ames or Eddie Ames, was an American pop singer and actor.
+He was known for playing Mingo in the television series Daniel Boone, and for his Easy Listening No. 1 hits of the mid-to-late 1960s including "My Cup Runneth Over", "Time, Time", and "When the Snow Is on the Roses".
 He was also part of the popular 1950s singing group with his siblings, the Ames Brothers.

 Early life and career

-Ames was born in Malden, Massachusetts, United States, to Jewish parents Sarah (Zaslavskaya) and David Urick (aka Eurich), who had emigrated from Ukraine.
+Ames was born in Malden, Massachusetts, on July 9, 1927, to Jewish parents Sarah (Zaslavskaya) and David Urick, a.k.a.
+Eurich, who had emigrated from Ukraine.
 He was the youngest of nine children, five boys and four girls.

 Ames grew up in a poor household.
 He attended the Boston Latin School and was educated in classical and opera music, as well as literature.
 While still in high school, the brothers formed a quartet and often won competitions around the Boston area.
 Three of the brothers later formed the Amory Brothers quartet and went to New York City, where they were hired by bandleader Art Mooney.
 Playwright Abe Burrows helped the brothers along the way, suggesting the siblings change their group's name to the Ames Brothers.